This post contains affiliate links marked with * | Read my full disclaimer

 This micellar cleansing water immediately caught my eye as I was browsing the sale section of my local TK Maxx and it was love at first application.
 I have a fairly sensitive skin, so I am always hesitant about trying out new makeup removers.
 Although this Evoluderm one wasn’t dedicated to sensitive skin, it did a fantastic job at removing makeup without causing any irritation or redness.
 At a price of £4, it didn’t burn a hole in my pocket and it had a lovely scent that wasn’t overbearing – an overall winner!

-Will I repurchase it?: I first wrote that I absolutely will if I can find a store that stocks Evoluderm products on a regular basis.
+Will I repurchase it?: I first wrote that I absolutely will if I can find a shop that stocks Evoluderm products on a regular basis.
 Then, as if through the power of manifestation, I found it again in TK Maxx two days before finishing this post and got the one for sensitive skin this time.

 This shower foam was another TK Maxx find and while there was nothing particularly wrong with this product, the scent was a little too gentle for my liking.
 It also made me realise that when it comes to shower products, I much prefer gel texture, but I am open to trying out other shower foams in the future.